 This is the official Facebook page of Keltonfx, formerly known as Kelton.
 The first cosplay I saw of Keltonfx's was of Shinichi Izumi, from Parasyte, and he pulled it off eerily and brilliantly.
 Keltonfx has made creative gender bender cosplays such as Poison Oak (Poison Ivy from Batman), Morrigan Aensland (my personal favourite), and perhaps his most famous one, The King of Blades (Kerrigan from Starcraft II).
 Keltonfx is a master of cosmetic prosthesis, body casts/suits, and creature/makeup effects, all of which Keltonfx usually prepares, himself.
 While Keltonfx gets his inspiration from all forms of media, but I have noticed that he has a keen liking for characters from the Blizzard Entertainment universe.
 Blizzard Entertainment: 'Word to the wise - You better snatch Keltonfx up now, before he becomes obscenely famous!
 He would make an invaluable conceptual creator, as well as BlizzCon head and promoter.
 He's already one of your best promoters and he isn't even on the payroll.

-Blue-Cereal was a very friendly, lovely, and talented costumer and cosplayer, from Atlanta, Georgia, that was in a car accident on October 18, 2015, early on Sunday morning, that tragically cut short her very bright future.
-Blue-Cereal had one of the most infectiously contagious smiles that was only surpassed by her laughter.
+Blue-Cereal was a very friendly, lovely, and talented costumer and cosplayer from Atlanta, Georgia.
+On October 18, 2015, on an early Sunday morning, Blue Cereal's life was tragically cut short, along with her her very bright future.
+Blue-Cereal had one of the most delightfully contagious smiles that was only surpassed by her laughter.
 Blue-Cereal was just as comfortable cosplaying cute and cuddly characters as she was with sultry and sexy ones.
 Blue-Cereal was a very ornament and accessory oriented costumer, that enjoyed cosplaying in things like wings, halos, ears, tails, and other adornments.
 I know that I, like many other folks in Georgia, feel a void in her absence, and lament the fact that we will never see her in conventions like Anime Weekend Atlanta again.
 RIP Blue-Cereal: "Lucky Charms 4 Life."

 This is the official Facebook page for Becka Noel.
 Becka Noel is a costumer, cosplayer, blogger, and entrepreneur that not only fulfills commissions for costumes and props, but sells crafts, her own line of makeup, and original art.
 Becka Noel seems to prefer costumes that are armour based, or with armour accents and highlights, which go very well with her props and weapons.
 Of her fellow armourers in the costuming and cosplay community, I would say that she seems to prefer medieval styled armour with nice raised embellishments, but is also proficient in high tech styled armour, as well.
 I have also been impressed with Becka Noel's leather working as of late.
 Becka Noel is extremely talented and deserving of recognition for her myriad skills.